-Notes to the Consolidated Financial Statements For the Year Ended May 31, 2021 and Ten Months Ended May 31, 2020 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements For the Years Ended May 31, 2022 and 2021 (Expressed in Canadian Dollars)

-Name Country of incorporation
+Name Country of incorporatior

 Copper North Mining Corp.
 Canada

 Carmacks Mining Corp.
 Canada

 Granite Creek (Barbados) Limited (inactive) Barbados

 Granite Creek (Mali) Sarl (inactive) Mali

+838232 Yukon Inc. Canada

 On November 27, 2020 the Company acquired 100% of the outstanding common shares of Copper North Mining Corp ("Copper North") and its wholly owned subsidiary Carmacks Mining Corp ("Carmacks Mining").
-The operating results of Copper North and Carmacks Mining were recognized in the interim consolidated statement of loss beginning on that date (Note 5).
+The operating results of Copper North and Carmacks Mining were recognized in the interim consolidated statement of loss and comprehensive loss beginning on that date (Note 5).